Can’t I walk on my own?

 Spending time alone in nature is definitely encouraged, and often times, healing.
 But if you have never experienced a guided forest therapy class, or if you do not fully understand the principles of forest therapy, you will not realise how different the practice is from your solo nature walks and hiking.

-Trained and experienced nature and forest therapy guides benefit your practice in the following ways:
+Trained and experienced nature and forest therapy facilitator benefit your practice in the following ways:

 Slow Down.
-A guide keeps the appropriate slow pace for you so that you may simply be present in nature.
+A facilitator keeps the appropriate slow pace for you so that you may simply be present in nature.
 Because we are so accustomed to our hurried lives, to suddenly 'slow down' becomes challenging for people.
-It is beneficial for you to let the guide lead you.
-Guides also help to shoulder your other worries such as keeping to a time schedule.
+It is beneficial for you to let the facilitator lead you.
+Facilitators also help to shoulder your other worries such as keeping to a time schedule.
 Your focus will therefore simply be in the present moment.

 Interact with nature.
 Many of us are unfamiliar with nature and we don't know how to interact with nature.
-On a guided class, a guide invites you to participate in nature connection activities (which are also called 'invitations').
-A trained guide who understands and embodies the principles of forest therapy will be able to skillfully craft and offer you open invitations.
-With a guide, you do not have to worry about what to do in nature and you can fully unplug.
+On a guided class, a facilitator invites you to participate in nature connection activities (which are also called 'invitations').
+A trained facilitator who understands and embodies the principles of forest therapy will be able to skillfully craft and offer you open invitations.
+With a facilitator, you do not have to worry about what to do in nature and you can fully unplug.

 Commune and council.
 On a guided class, sharing takes place in a safe space.
 Frequently, people benefit from listening to these authentic sharing, and from being heard by others if they choose to share.
 A precious social connection is built.
 On your own, you miss out on this very crucial and transformative part of guided classes.